 The Role of a CIO Today

-I don’t feel the role of a CIO has changed a lot on the surface in comparison to the last five (or so) years.
+I don’t feel the role of a CIO has changed a lot on the surface in comparison to the last 5 years.
 Yes, the specific items we talk about in the technology field have evolved, and there are things we may not have dreamt of five years ago.
 However, I feel our overarching goal is still the same—identify the strategies that will move your organization forward and then empower your colleagues with the technology and knowledge to get it done.
-As a CIO you are invited to the table to help define the strategic goals for your organization.
-The definition of these goals does not necessitate any knowledge of technology.
-But having the technological knowledge in those meetings will allow you to better fine tune the strategies and then help identify the right people and technology to make it happen.
+As a CIO, you are invited to the table to help define the strategic goals for your organization.
+The definition of these goals do not necessitate any knowledge of technology.
+But having the technological knowledge in those meetings will allow you to fine tune the strategies and then help identify the right people and technology to make it happen.

 Looking at IT in a Different Angle